DynamoDB

 Now we can query all the purchase actions of user 123.

 Notice the partition key of this secondary key is the same as the primary key.
-This is called a Local Secondary Key (LSI).
+This is called a Local Secondary Index (LSI).

 We can also create a Global Secondary Key (GSI).